-Remember the overcurrent relay monitors the current flowing from the U,V, and W output terminal lugs to the load.
+The overcurrent relay monitors the current flowing from the U,V, and W output terminal lugs to the load.

-In the event of a short circuit or overcurrent condition, it will automatically trip the 400-amp main breaker.
+In the event of a short circuit or overcurrent condition, the overcurrent relay will automatically trip the 500-amp main circuit breaker.

-To restore power to the output terminal panel, press the reset button on the overcurrent relay and place the main circuit breaker in the closed position (ON).
+To restore power to the output terminal panel, press the Reset button on the overcurrent relay and place the main circuit breaker in the closed position (ON).